Tanjung Tuan: Forest reserve

 On 5 January 1971, The rest of the 607,000 square metres of the Cape Rachado forest reserves was gazetted as a wildlife sanctuary under the jurisdiction of PERHILITAN (forestry and wildlife protection department) under M.P.U.5 and PG No: 85 under the Birds and Wild Life Protection Ordinance, 1955 (Ordinan Perlindungan Binatang-Binatang Liar dan Burung-Burung, 1955).

-On 16 April 1996, a company (Dataran Baiduri Sdn Bhd) was assigned to commercially develop the park.
+On 16 April 1996, private company Dataran Baiduri Sdn Bhd was assigned to commercially develop the park.

 This area has been designated by BirdLife International as an Important Bird Area.
 The Malaysian Nature Society is active in promoting conservation in the area.

-Puncak Batu Putih in Cape Rachado is popular for hikers for short hiking experience during the weekend.
+Puncak Batu Putih in Tanjung Tuan is popular for hikers for short hiking experience during the weekend.

+Two islets are located at the tip of Tanjung Tuan, Intan Island to the south and Masjid Island to the east.

 Burial Place

 It has also believed that Tanjung Tuan is the place where Parameswara (1344 – c.
 1414), the last king of Singapura and the founder of Malacca was buried.
 Parameswara was succeeded by his son, Megat Iskandar Shah who in turn ruled Malacca until 1424.
 There is an allegation that Parameswara had also been buried at the Bukit Larangan Park, Singapore.
-Some other also believe that he could have been cremated based on the Hindu's ritual belief system as people cannot find his actual buried place.
+Some others also believe that he could have been cremated based on the Hindu's ritual belief system as people cannot find his actual buried place.